Hinduism in Hungary: Hare Krishna centres in Hungary

 Hare Krishnas have eight centres in Hungary.

 Nandafalva Hindu Temple

-It is located in the Csongrad County, 19 km from the Ópusztaszer National Heritage Park.
+It is located in the Csongrad County, 19km from the Ópusztaszer National Heritage Park.
 The temple is a brilliant fusion of Hungarian and Hindu architectural styles .It was architectured by Gyula Szigeti.

-It was built in 1979,Swami B.A.
+It was built in 1979, Swami B.A.
 Narayan and his followers.
 Swami B.A.
 Narayan was sent to Hungary by his spiritual master A.C.
 Bhaktivedanta Swami Prabhupada.
 Nandafalva is named after the Indian holy place called Nandagram.
 After 20 years of activity, the Hindu Temple opened its doors in 2000.
 The 100 kilo bell residing in the temple tower resounds daily in accordance with Hungarian custom.
 After of disappearance of the founder in 1993 the community is led by Swami B.A.
 Paramadvaiti.

 Krishna Valley

 Krishna Valley is the ISKCON farm in Somogyvámos village in Hungary.It is 660-acre sustainable farm area which attracts thousands of tourists every year.
 At the moment, Krishna-valley has 150 inhabitants, and there are an additional 30,000 people yearly who visit there or participate at religious festivals.
 There is also an Eco-School in Krishna-valley.